Nathan Fox (footballer)

-Nathan James Fox (born 14 November 1992) is an English footballer who currently plays for National League North side Peterborough Sports where he plays as a defender.
+Nathan James Fox (born 14 November 1992) is an English footballer who plays for Southern League Premier Division Central side Spalding United where he plays as a defender.

 Playing career

 Notts County

 Born in Leicester, Leicestershire, Fox signed a scholarship contract with Notts County on 13 May 2009, along with 14 other players.
 He made his Football League debut on 1 December for Notts County in the 4–0 home win over Darlington, replacing Matt Ritchie in the 86th minute as a substitute.
 He left the club at the end of the 2010–11 season.
 Fox played 90 minutes for a Derby County XI in a pre-season friendly against Burton Albion in July 2011.

 Corby Town

 Fox joined Conference North side Corby Town in July 2012.

 King's Lynn Town

 On 1 June 2019, Nathan was confirmed as signing for National League North side King's Lynn Town, along with Sam Kelly and Sonny Carey.

-Fox played an integral part in helping secure ‘The Linnets’ The National League North title.
+Fox played an integral part in helping secure 'The Linnets' The National League North title.
 He is perhaps known on Norfolk for his energetic runs and fantastic delivery into the danger area.
 Fox Contributed with 12 assists that season from left back.